matthewhand/open-hivemind/README.md

 The bot uses [Winston](https://github.com/winstonjs/winston) for logging.
 You can configure the logging level and format as needed.

+## Monitoring

+The http endpoint returns HTTP/200 for /health.

 ## Docker Support
 To run the bot using Docker, simply build the Docker image using the provided Dockerfile.